7 Fall Activities in St Louis, Missouri That You Must Do

 Be transported back in time at the Renaissance Faire in Wentzville, MO.
 This event is organized by Mid-America Festivals, a large organization that puts on many events all across America.

 The St. Louis Renaissance Faire runs from mid-September to mid-October during the weekend only.
-You’ll be able to experience traditional Medieval Jousting, food, games, and maybe even meet the King and Queen.
+You'll be able to experience traditional medieval jousting, plus food and games.
+You may even meet the King and Queen.

 You can also participate in numerous contests, including a costume contest, a fantasy mask contest, a mural contest, and a fairy house competition.
 Throughout the day, there are various events and different dining options.